andrej/a8-benchmarks/artifact_eval/README.md

 ## Troubleshooting

- - As mentioned above, if any errors occur, please first turn on logging.
+ - As mentioned above, if any errors occur, **please first turn on logging**.
 By default, no messages are printed for performance reasons.
 Logging is turned on by rebuilding the kernel module and the shared library with the `VERBOSITY` environment variable set.
 You will need to clear your old build.
    Logs are in `monmod_{id}_*.log` files for the shared library and in `/var/log/syslog` for the kernel module.
+Each benchmark run on the user side also generates files `figure_X_stdout.log` and `figure_X_stderr.log` which may be useful for troubleshooting.

+ - Probably the **most common error** is related to the network configuration.
+   Ensure that all hosts are reachable from one another, e.g. by trying to ping them.
+To rule out network issues as the source of a problem, you can edit the configuration file for the current benchmark once it has been generated into `~/config_temp.ini` and remove all but one variant.
+If you run a single variant, network communication shouldn't be an issue, and if the problem persists, you know to look elsewhere.

+ - Similarly, some issues can be ruled out by editing the config file `~/config_temp.ini`.
+For example, if checkpointing is causing issues, you can disable all checkpoints by removing the breakpoitnts in the config file.

+ - Another **very common error** is running mismatched monitors/variants.
+Upon encountering an issue, please double-check that the libraries and kernel modules on each host have been compiled with exactly the same flags.
+Also ensure that all variants are using the same configuration by inspecting the `~/config_temp.ini` file.

  - Resetting: If things end up in a weird state, it doesn't hurt to reset everything.
 The `~/monmod/scripts/stop_monmod.sh` script does just that